The Schering Block: Tenants through the Years

 Wright Manufacturing left in 1965, replaced by Charles Dawe Boats and Gilbert Construction.
 The second floor was a commune for a few years before the building was purchased in 1972 Ken Imus.

-Chimney Sweep arrived in 1979, and still occupies its 913 Harris location.
-The Fairhaven Cinema took over the 915 Harris corner space in 1984 and operated until 1989.
+Chimney Sweep arrived in 1979, and occupied the the 913 Harris location for 40 years, leaving in 2019 The Fairhaven Cinema took over the 915 Harris corner space in 1984 and operated until 1989.
 The Eclipse Bookstore’s originated here in 1989 and is named for the Eclipse Mfg Co. name stamped on meters located at the front of the building.
-(Eclipse Bookstore moved to a new building on 11th Street in 2001. )
+(Eclipse Bookstore moved to a new building on 11th Street in 2001.)